View Print Version

 Prior to peak adults and eggs (1200 PDD)

-At 1200 PDD (at least two weeks after the previous spray), applying a second particle film repels summerform adults from trees, and a second spirotetramat (Ultor or Movento) suppresses newly hatched nymphs.
+At 1200 PDD (at least two weeks after the previous spray), applying a second particle film repels summerform adults from trees, and a second spirotetramat application (Ultor or Movento) suppresses newly hatched nymphs.
 If this is the first spirotetramat application, a second can be made in 14 days, at approximately 1500 PDD.

 Prior to peak young nymphs second generation (1500 PDD)